Pertamina: Refineries

 Pertamina also invested in the PT Arun 6 LNG trains near Lhokseumawe, Aceh, which had a total capacity of 12.5 million tons per annum.
 They closed down due to a lack of feed gas in 2014, and now Arun has used an LNG import terminal.

 During 2012 and early 2013, it was announced several times that there were plans to build two more large fuel refineries, each with a capacity of around 300,000 oilbbl per day, perhaps in Balongan, West Java (or, alternatively, in Bontang, East Kalimantan) and in Tuban, East Java.
 The first facility was planned to be built by Pertamina in partnership with Kuwait Petroleum, while the second was expected to be built by Pertamina in co-operation with Saudi Aramco.
 Total investment was expected to be around $20 billion.
 One main problem holding up an agreement to build the refineries was the issue of financial concessions to be provided for the foreign investors.
 Eventually, in September 2013 it was announced that the plans for the first refinery had been cancelled.
 At the same time, the government said that there were plans for yet a different refinery project which would be constructed solely by Pertamina and funded by the state.
 The crude oil for this alternative project was expected to be supplied from Iraq.
 Pending further progress on these large investment plans, Pertamina has announced (late 2014) plans to upgrade the existing refineries so as to add around 500,000 oilbbl per day to Pertamina's current refining capacity of around 1 e6oilbbl per day.

 Pertamina also has two gas reserves and a petrochemical company.
 Pertamina's products include a great variety of fuels, chemicals, additives, and retail products.

-Petrol pumps
+Gas station

-Pertamina is the largest distribution network of petroleum products (gas stations, etc.) in Indonesia.
+Pertamina has the largest distribution network for petroleum products (gas stations, etc.) in Indonesia.